-The Company has incurred a net loss of Rs.
-114.476 million during the year ended June 30, 2021 and, as of date, the Company's current liabilities exceed its total assets by Rs.
-444.195 million.
+The Company has incurred Accumulated Losses amounting to Rs.
+2,808.392 million as at June 30, 2022 and, as of date, the Company's current liabilities exceed its Current assets by Rs.
+770.766 million.
 The Company's equity has eroded and the accumulated losses exceed the share capital and share premium by Rs.
-958.249 million at June 30, 2021.
-"Zaiqa" and "Business Plus" channels of the Company remained nonoperational throughout the year.
+943.659 million at June 30, 2022.
+"Zaiqa" and "Business Plus" channels of the Company remained non-operational throughout the year.
 The channels remained non-operational.
 The Company has also defaulted in payments of its loan and lease liabilities as mentioned in notes 17 to these financial statements.
 There is a material uncertainty related to these events which may cast significant doubt on the Company's ability to continue as a going concern and, therefore, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company's sponsors are negotiating with Faysal Bank Limited for settlement of short term borrowings from their own sources.
 The Company has relaunched its Urdu Newspaper "Daily Aaj Kal" and is planning to launch further products in print and social media sectors.
 Further, the Company is planning to launch a Web TV with the brand name of Daily Times and to relaunch "Zaiqa" channel with improved content and distribution all over Pakistan.
 The management of the Company is confident that the above actions and steps shall enable the Company to attract revenue streams that will result in improved liquidity.
 Further the Company's promoters have offered full support to the Company to meet any working capital needs.
-In its 20th AGM, the Company resolved to form two wholly owned subsidiary companies and sell its licenses from Business Plus and Zaiga to those companies.
-During the current year, codal formalities for incorporating the said Companies have been completed.
-The Company plans on selling and transferring their licenses to the newly incorporated companies (EL Sat Pvt Ltd & Times Comm Pvt Ltd).
+In its 20th AGM, the Company resolved to form two wholly owned subsidiary companies and sell its licenses from Business Plus and Zaiqa to those companies.
+These companies were incorporated last year.
+The Company has transferred their licenses to the newly incorporated companies (EL Sat Pvt Ltd & Times Comm Pvt Ltd).
 These companies will relaunch "Zaiqa" and "Business Plus" channels with new and improved content.
-Currently, the Company has no investment in either of the newly incorporated companies.